Age Regression

 Age regression is ideal if you wish to remember details of a past event

 in your life.
-More commonly it is used to retrieve lost items: for
+Sometimes it is used to retrieve lost items: for

 example if you don't remember where you put an important document, or